candicodeit/personal-goals/README.md

 Personal goals made open source.
 Inspired by [Una Kravets](https://una.im/personal-goals-guide/)

 I updated my formatting as the year progressed.
 I started in January with Overarching Goals and switched to Personal Foursquare starting in August.
+I switched to the Foursquare, since I've heard it helps sort through your many tasks.
+It helps you focus on ones that get you towards your goal.
 Reading is also really important to me, regardless if it's fiction or non-fiction.
+It's great for both work and personal reasons.
+I can get lost in a fictional world to give my brain a break from things through various concepts and workflows.
+I also still enjoy reading things relevant to work whether it is about working with different people or understanding different design techniques.

 # Personal Foursquare
 ![Foursquare](https://github.com/candicodeit/personal-goals/blob/master/imgs/2018-foursquare.png?raw=true "2018 Personal Foursquare")